Note that you can click on each object on the map to obtain details about it.

 A suitable bicycle bypass route around Skattebo Reach and Ward's Ferry utilizes Highway 3A to the canal lands on Blewett Road (where some dike trails can be accessed).
 Pass Creek Road can also be used but shoulders are non-existent and there are many blind corners; we don't recommend it.

 From the eastern end of the Ward's Ferry Trail, the route between Blewett and Nelson follows Granite Road to the village of Granite.
 Cyclists beware: the route then swings south and involves a steep climb up Morning Mountain to an elevation of 1320 metres along the "Bottom's Up" mountain bike trail, then travels back down via the "Giveout Creek" forest service road to meet Highway 6 and the Salmo Great Northern Rail Trail at Cottonwood Lake, south of Nelson.
 The route then follows the Great Northern northbound to Nelson at Mountain Station.
-Touring cyclists may find this route incredibly challenging as the route is more suitable for mountain bikes - in which case, Nelson can be reached by continuing east on Granite Road (turn left on Railway St once you reach Nelson, then right on Baker).
+Touring cyclists may find this route incredibly challenging as the route is more suitable for mountain bikes.
+Therefore we have marked this portion of the TCT as "Hiking Only".
+Touring cyclists may wish to reach Nelson by continuing east on Granite Road (turn left on Railway St once you reach Nelson, then right on Baker).

 Trail Highlights and Developments:

 Highlights of the Trans Canada Trail in the Castlegar area include:

 - Railway Museum in Castlegar